AndersonMamede/minimalistic-webextension-boilerplate/README.md

 git clone https://github.com/AndersonMamede/web-extension-boilerplate.git
 ```

-... and you have a running web extension.
+... and you have a working web extension.

 From there, you should rename the *boilerplate* folder and [configure the manifest.json file](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json), and you're ready to [develop your web extension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).